Lake Trasimeno: Origins and early history

-The lake environment of Trasimeno Lake dates back to the Middle Pleistocene (between 1.4 and 0.7 million years ago) but the geological history of the Trasimeno area began a few million years earlier, in the Miocene (13 million years ago).
+The lake environment of Lake Trasimene dates back to the Middle Pleistocene (between 1.4 and 0.7 million years ago) but the geological history of the Trasimene area began a few million years earlier, in the Miocene (13 million years ago).

-Historically, Trasimeno was known as the Lake of Perugia, being important for northwestern Umbria.
+Historically, Trasimene was known as the Lake of Perugia, being important for northwestern Umbria.
 In prehistoric times, this lake extended almost to Perugia.
-Trasimeno is a mythological figure, joined with Agilla, a nymph born in Agello, now a hill midway between Perugia and Trasimeno, formerly an island in the lake.
+Trasimene is a mythological figure, joined with Agilla, a nymph born in Agello, now a hill midway between Perugia and Trasimene, formerly an island in the lake.

-The first civilization to inhabit this area was the Etruscans; three of the main Etruscan cities as Perugia in Umbria, Chiusi and Cortona in [Tuscany], are within 20 km of the Trasimeno Lake.
+The first civilization to inhabit this area was the Etruscans; three of the main Etruscan cities as Perugia in Umbria, Chiusi and Cortona in [Tuscany], are within 20 km of the Trasimene Lake.
 Little physical evidence remains from the period of Etruscan or later Roman settlement.
 Castiglione del Lago has some Roman ruins and its main streets are structured like a chessboard in the Roman style.

 The Battle of Lake Trasimene occurred on the northern shore of the lake in June 217 B.C. during the Second Punic War.
 The exact location of the battle is unknown because the lake then extended further north; the battle was fought in the territory of Tuoro sul Trasimeno near the hills overlooking the lake.

 Near Cortona is a place called 'Ossaia', in Italian meaning ossuary.
 Another place with reference to the battle is the place named Sanguineto, whose name is connected with the Italian term sangue meaning "blood" or, probably, "bloody place."

 Local climate

-The Trasimeno climate is fairly warm, with moderate winters.
+The Trasimene climate is fairly warm, with moderate winters.
 Summers can be very warm and humid, but in general the lake moderates the climate both in cold and warm conditions because even shallow water gives a moderate thermic inertia.
 From May to September, the temperature is high enough to allow swimming.
 In 1929, a cold winter froze the whole of the lake's surface, and cars could be driven over the ice.
 Cold winters in 1957, 1985 and 2002 caused heavy damage to the olive trees nearby.
 A less severe freeze happened in 1991.
 Given the latitude of the lake, freezing remains a rare occurrence.